- by Daniel

 This way they can carry the tools they need with them around site and up and down ladders, and they'll always have the right tool to hand.

-And a good one for heavy duty site work is the Dewalt 31-Pocket Tool Belt.
+And a good one for site work is the CLC Custom Leathercraft Tool Belt.

-So this belt makes a great present for any construction worker who needs to keep their tools close to them as they work.
+So this belt makes a great gift for any construction worker who needs to keep their tools close to hand as they work.

-Similar to a tool belt, a drill holster is another handy thing to have for any worker that regular needs to use their drill.
+Similar to a tool belt, a drill holster is another handy item to have for any worker that regular needs to use their drill.

-It means you always have your drill to hand and makes it safer to use when you are up ladders.
+As you'll always have your drill to hand and can keep both hands free when climbing up and down ladders.

 Not to mention wearing a holster looks pretty cool too.